 Just when I thought things couldn’t get worse COVID hit.
 I just have to say…having the ability to have video calls with our doctor and continue to move forward in this area of our life was a blessing during a really challenging and still unknown time.
 We were so lucky to have been done with anything that I had to get done in the hospital so we could continue to move forward with video chats.
 My heart goes out to everyone who had to pause fertility treatments during the virus, it is heartbreaking enough to have to go through it but to have to push those plans to expand your family back must be torture.

-The only thing my doctor had found at this point was that my progesterone levels were low for both pregnancies, so she started me on fertility meds.
+The only thing my doctor had found at this point was that my progesterone levels were low for both pregnancies, so she started me an ovulation medication.
 The meds basically makes your body think it’s going into menopause by suppressing hormones.
 You take it for five days, then when you stop taking it you get a big rush of hormones so you ovulate really well.
 So I would do a round and then we would do a video call with our doctor after getting my period to talk about details to see what the plan was for the next month.
 We did the same plan for a few months in quarantine and started to notice that my period was coming very late which should not be happening.
 It was really hard because I would get my hopes up then take a test and be so let down and confused.
-So, I went into my doctor’s office in July (for the first time in months) to check things out right after doing a round of fertility meds to make sure everything looked good.
+So, I went into my doctor’s office in July (for the first time in months) to check things out right after doing a round of ovulation meds to make sure everything looked good.
 We did a sonogram and my uterine lining looked great and my eggs were large and sitting there waiting to begin ovulation.
 So, we knew it was time to get busy.
 My doctor also put in bloodwork at LabCorp to check my Insulin and Glucose to rule out any issues there, so I had to fast and go in and get that bloodwork done.
 She was still trying to figure out the mystery of the late periods and that was the first step.
 A few days later I went and got the bloodwork done and 24 hours later we found out that I am Insulin Resistant.
 Insulin Resistance is when cells in your muscles, fat, and liver don’t respond well to insulin and can’t use glucose from your blood for energy.
 To make up for it, your pancreas makes more insulin.
 Over time, your blood sugar levels go up.
-High levels of insulin are toxic to placenta cells so right then and there we believe we found out the reason for the miscarriages.
-Definitely a hard pill to swallow, on one end I am happy we have figured out a reason for it but on the other end knowing my body did that to my babies is a lot to process.
+High levels of insulin are toxic to placenta cells so right then and there we believe we found out the possible reason for the miscarriages.
+Definitely a hard pill to swallow, on one end I am happy we may have figured out a reason for it but on the other end knowing my body could have done that to my babies is a lot to process.
 A lot of sadness, guilt, frustration — every emotion you can imagine.
 I was put on medication right away, I had to start taking the meds gradually so every two weeks I increased the dosage.
 It was such a shock to find this information out because I show none of the usual symptoms of having Insulin Resistance.
 I work out consistently and I eat healthily, I don’t smoke, etc. etc. Symptoms include:

 - Obesity, especially belly fat